Congratulations to Dr. Zheng for being a member of Program Committee of PerCom 2022:

-The IoT Software Engineering group aims to bridge the gap between the research community and the industry community, and to bring the most brilliant research ideas to solve real-world challenges.
+The Intelligent Systems Research Group aims to bridge the gap between the research community and the industry community and to bring the most brilliant research ideas to solve real-world challenges.

-The group currently has 6 PhD students (1 PhD is co-supervised with UTS and 3 MRES-PhD students).
-Their research topics are: “Trustworthy AI-human interaction in cyber-physical systems”, “Privacy preserving for intelligently connected vehicles”, “Detecting anomaly behaviour of elderly people using non-intrusive sensor fusion”, “Securing LiDAR based autonomous driving systems”, “Leveraging data-driven metamorphic testing to improve robustness of DNNs”, and “Real-time anomaly detection of autonomous systems using online learners”.
+The group currently has one research director, one associate director on the advisory board，ten program leaders, and ten Ph.D. and master of research students.
+Their research topics are: “Trustworthy AI-human interaction in cyber-physical systems”, “Privacy-preserving for intelligently connected vehicles”, “Detecting anomaly behaviour of elderly people using non-intrusive sensor fusion”, “Securing LiDAR based on autonomous driving systems”, “Leveraging data-driven metamorphic testing to improve robustness of DNNs”, and “Real-time anomaly detection of autonomous systems using online learners”.